MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-landing-zone-strategy.md

 ---
 title: Strategic impact of Oracle on Azure
-description: Learn about the strategic impact of Oracle on Azure.
+description: Learn about technical considerations that might affect your cloud strategy when you migrate Oracle workloads to Azure.
 author: jfaurskov
 ms.author: janfaurs
 ms.date: 04/26/2024